“GFD: Children Of Sunset”

 “Big snake?
 That don’t make no sense.”
 He said, still talking louder than I wanted him to.
 “Can’t be coyotes, neither.
 They would have ravaged her but good.
 Not leave her looking as pretty as she does.”

 I was able to stare a bit closer, and I saw a series of bites on her.
 Looked just like snakebites to me…but bigger.
 Wider apart.
 Her frock was torn.
 Dirty.
 And the bite marks were in three different places.
-Two on her leg, two on her wrist, and one sunk deep into the side of her neck.
+Two on her leg, two on her wrist, and two sunk deep into the side of her neck.
 Always in pairs.
 Two, two, and two.
 If that ain’t some kind of devil rattlesnake, then I don’t know what is.

 It was then that I heard a shuffle in the crowd standing around her body, and I saw my daddy approaching with an undertaker and a strong hand or two to pick good ol’ Ms. Samson up and carry her out from the center of town like that.
 My daddy’s been sheriff for long as I can remember.
 Nearly gave it up when Mama died from sickness.
 Come to find out…the townsfolk didn’t trust nobody else to take up the duty.
 The mayor is about as crooked as a bucket of fish hooks, and most everybody else got more bad deeds behind them than good ones.
-It never stopped them from shoving a few splinters into him whenever trouble was about, though.
+Never stopped them from shoving a few splinters into my daddy whenever trouble was about, though.